 PHIL 1318 (3).
 CONTEMPORARY MORAL PROBLEMS.
 An introduction to philosophical ethics focusing on questions in applied ethics.
-Students will explore ethical theories, philosophical methods, and their application to some of the most controversial and pressing issues confronting contemporary society.
+Students begin by exploring ethical theories and philosophical methods.
+The majority of the course is devoted to applying those theories and methods to some of the most controversial and pressing issues confronting contemporary society.
 Topics vary, but the following are representative: abortion, animal rights, affirmative action, capital punishment, economic justice, euthanasia, sexuality, war and terrorism, and world hunger.
-Class discussion is an important component of the course, as is reading and writing argumentative essays about these issues.
+Class discussion is an important component of the course, as is reading and (in some sections) writing argumentative essays about these issues.